Luigi Biraghi

 Luigi Biraghi (2 November 1801 – 11 August 1879) was an Italian Roman Catholic priest who served in his home of Milan.
 Biraghi later went on to establish his own religious congregation known as the Sisters of Saint Marcellina.

-Biraghi served as a teacher and a spiritual director and he served as a spiritual guide for fellow priests as well as bishops and seminarians.
+Biraghi served as a teacher and a spiritual director, and he served as a spiritual guide for fellow priests as well as bishops and seminarians.
 He was also appointed to the Biblioteca Ambrosiana and cultivated vast histories of ecclesiastical events and theological matters.
 He established his new order with the objective of catering to the educational needs of all people.

 He was beatified on 30 April 2006 in Milan after the recognition of a miracle attributed to him and as well as for his model and austere life that he led.

 Life

-Luigi Biraghi was born in Milan on 2 November 1801 as the fifth of eight children to Francesco Biraghi and Maria Fini who were both farmers.
-He was baptized on 3 November.
+Luigi Biraghi was born in Milan on 2 November 1801 as the fifth of eight children to Francesco Biraghi and Maria Fini, who were both farmers.
+He was baptised on 3 November.

 He commenced his studies for the priesthood at the age of twelve and studied in both Milan and Monza in the Major Seminaries located there.
 He studied the humanities as well as both philosophical and theological studies.
 He was ordained to the priesthood on 28 May 1825 in the Duomo and was assigned to teach at the seminaries of Castello sopra Lecco and Seveso.
 He gained a deep reputation as an educated and cultured man with an intimate knowledge of the Church Fathers.
 He also served as a spiritual director in Milan in 1833.
 He became close friends with Angelo Ramazzotti.

 Biragi - with the aid of Mariana Videmari - established in 1836 the Sisters of Saint Marcellina with the aim of the education of girls and help to the poor.
 He was named as a doctor of the Biblioteca Ambrosiana in 1855 and was made a canon of the Basilica of Saint Ambrose sometime after.
-In 1862 - at the personal request of Pope Pius IX - he acted as a mediator among those in the Milanese church: two groups were split for a unified state and those that desired the continuation of the Papal States.
+In 1862 - at the personal request of Pope Pius IX - he acted as a mediator among those in the Milanese church: two groups were split over a unified state and those that desired the continuation of the Papal States.
 He was appointed as the Vice-Prefect of the Biblioteca Ambrosiana in 1864 and made a Domestic Prelate - or Monsignor - in 1873.
-He was well known to the pope who held him in such high esteem.
+He was well known to the pope, who held him in such high esteem.

-His health started to decline in 1879 and he died on the morning of 11 August 1879.
-His order flourished outside of Milan where he died to places such as France and Canada amongst other places.
+His health started to decline in 1879, and he died on the morning of 11 August 1879.
+His order flourished outside of Milan, where he died, to places such as France and Canada, amongst other places.
 He was buried alongside relatives in Cernusco sul Naviglio and his relics were translated in 1951 to the Mother House of the order.